newism/commerce-afterpay/README.md

 [Direct link to plugin store](https://plugins.craftcms.com/newism-commerce-afterpay)

-To install `Afterpay for Craft Commerce 2`, navigate to the Plugin Store section of your Craft control panel, search for `Afterpay for Craft Commerce 2`, and click the Try button.
+To install `Afterpay for Craft Commerce`, navigate to the Plugin Store section of your Craft control panel, search for `Afterpay for Craft Commerce`, and click the Try button.

 ### Composer